 The dinner was held in a restaurant at Les Frigos, a 6-story meat cellar turned artist work space.
 The structure is a plain white factory-looking building built during one of the World Wars to house the tons and tons of cows that had been slaughtered as the Germans advanced.
 The picture to the right shows the menacing pipes that pervade the building.
-In the 60s, I think, the French government decided to give the building to artists, who quickly began to decorate the building inside and out.

 Not only was the meal in an incredible place, but the mostly French contributers to the meal made sure to add a sophisticated, gourmet twist to their dishes.
 The turkey was cooked like a steak, and it was served covered with a sauce.
 The mashed potatoes were sweet potatoes with just the right spices.
 Of course there was lots of wine and Perrier to drink.
 The tables were adorned with festive, fall centerpieces.